hashicorp/boundary-ui/README.md

 ### Building ToC

-To autogenerate a ToC (table of contents) for this README, run `npm run build:toc`.
+To autogenerate a ToC (table of contents) for this README, run `npm run doc:toc`.
 Please update the ToC whenever editing the structure of README.

 ### Committing